chamoji/chamoji.github.io/_posts/2014-05-30-EVO_Training_Week_1.markdown

 What I am looking for in logging my progress are ways to improve the training process.

-Ideally the cycle of improvement / learning for me would be:
+The main components are the following:
-1. A way to capture data.
+- A way to capture data.

-This is easily done by just playing matches and saving replays.
+- A way to analyze the data.

-2. A way to analyze this data.
+- A way to get feedback based on changes you make from analysis.

-Logically, you will watch the replays and take notes.
+With saved replays I have come up with a simple cycle.

-3. A way to get feedback.
+1. Netplay.
+Save replays that you believe are worth analyzing.

-Training mode + offline sessions
+2. Study those replays and take notes.
-+ online sessions = immediate feedback.
+3. Return to netplay and apply what you noted.
+Go to Step 1 as needed and repeat the cycle.

 Without feedback, you are wasting time.
 How can you tell what to adjust if there is nothing to measure your data with?